The German MP40 submachine gun was a weapon our Allied Forces feared in World War II.

 This weapon shot from a standard 32-round box magazine and the caliber was the standard 9x19mm Parabellum.
 Manufactured in Germany from 1940-1945, there were roughly 1.1 million of them manufactured.

-Weighing just under nine pounds, this submachine gun was not a lightweight.
-With a cyclic rate of 500-550 rounds per minute, this quick-firing, heavy gun held on target well when fired in fully automatic bursts.
+Weighing just under 9 pounds, this submachine gun was not light.
+With a cyclic rate of 500-550 rounds per minute, this heavy, quick-firing gun held on target well when fired in fully automatic bursts.

 Built using German engineering, this tough gun was expensive to manufacture.